Muqatil ibn Sulayman: Notes

 This topic was written by al-Dhahabi in his book, Mizan al-Itidal, regarding the confusion of identity of father of Muqatil; either Sulaiman or Hayyan.

 As discussed above – others such as Ibn ‛Abd al-Raḥmān al-Malṭī (d.
 377/987) and Ibn Taymiyyah (d.
 728/1328), did not consider him to have been an anthropomorphist.

-However one should note that both Ibn Mubarak and Wakee' were students of Abu Hanifa.
+Both Ibn Mubarak and Wakee' were students of Abu Hanifa.

 Ibn Taymiyyah himself was accused of anthropomorphism, and was put on trial, found guilty and imprisoned for this.